Noam98/data-science-project/README.md

 ## Dataset
 ### kaggle raw data folder
-We use two different datasets, both are from Kaggle.
+We use two different datasets, both are from Kaggle.<br>

 For the players stats we use a dataset which contains data about players from the top 5 leagues in Europe (England, Spain, France, Italy and Germany).
 We have two of those, one for the season 2021/22, and one for 2022/23.
 - `2021-2022-football-player-stats.csv` - [Link](https://www.kaggle.com/datasets/vivovinco/20212022-football-player-stats)